apiel/zicBox/zicRack/note.md

 # Todo list

-- save sample as string!
 - add drum engine <--- click right on the tab ?? but what would be on the hardware...
+                  <--- in project setting ??
+- master

 - FIXME fix loop never ending...